Looked in this forum and on GitHub Discourse for an official Discourse Model Context Protocol (MCP) and did not find anything.

 Milestone

-- You can converse with a Discourse Bot PM and access local files for extra context
+You can converse with a Discourse Bot PM and access local files for extra context Discuss this on our forum.

 leaving this here as a possible way of modularizing it , glad to see a conversation on this topic.https://smithery.ai/